codewith-freddie/studymate-website/README.md

 ## 📄 License

-This project is licensed under the MIT License.
-Feel free to use and modify it as you like! 😊
+This project has been submitted for copyright registration and is fully protected under copyright law.
+Unauthorized copying, modification, or distribution of this code is strictly prohibited without explicit permission from the author.

 ---